-Diagnostic mode 1: Last User Warning Cycle Position
+Diagnostic Mode 1: Wash Cycle Position of Last User Warning Number

-To find out which stage in the cycle the last user warning occurred, use this level.
-A LED on the wash progress LEDs will identify the stage, ie if the user warning was suds (in diagnostic level 0) and the 1st Rinse LED was lit in this level, this was the stage in the cycle where the user warning occurred.
+The Wash Cycle position of the last user warning is primarily displayed via the Wash progress LEDs.
+The 8 Wash progress LEDs correspond to the 8 stages of a Wash Cycle.
+Initially, all 8 Wash Cycle LEDs are illuminated and turn off from left to right as each wash stage is completed ie if the user warning was suds (in diagnostic mode 0) and the 1st Rinse LED was lit in this level, this was the stage in the cycle where the user warning occurred.